 Life happens outside your door.
-And it is something you have to participate in!
+It is something you have to participate in.

 The day I quit my job was the day I moved closer to living the life I wanted.
 When I started my blog, I took another step forward.

-Every day I take one more step — from reading 10 minutes longer, to cooking dinner, to signing up for archery classes (the Hunger Games are coming), to biting the bullet and booking that cheap flight I found.
+Every day I take one more step to my ideal life — from reading 10 minutes longer, to cooking dinner, to signing up for archery classes (the Hunger Games are coming), to learning how to garden, to joining social clubs, to biting the bullet and booking that cheap flight I found.

-My life isn’t going to change unless I make it happen.
+My life isn’t going to change unless I make it change.